cloudmesh-community/book/chapters/pi/software.md

 TODO: what will the file look like for ATT-wifi

-Furthermore, if you are at iu and use att-wify, you need to go with your web browser to `http:\\iu.edu` and click on the connect button.
+Furthermore, if you are at iu and use ATT-wifi, you need to go with your web browser to `http:\\iu.edu` and click on the connect button.
 Sometimes that button is not visible so you need to scroll to it.